thoughtbot/superglue/docs/redux-state-shape.md

 ### `fragments`

 [Fragments](./fragments.md) are rendered Rails partials with an identity.
-They're created when a response is recieved.
+They're created when a response is received.
 Superglue takes the payload and [denormalizes](./fragments.md#denormalization) it into fragments and fragment refs.

 ```js